-As excited and prepared as Grace thought she was, she acknowledges that there were some rude awakenings during her freshman year.
+As excited and prepared as Grace thought she was, she experienced some rude awakenings as a freshman.

-Even though Grace had been budgeting her money before she went to college, she wasn’t used to having to pay for everything herself.
+Even though Grace budgeted her money before she went to college, she wasn’t used to having to pay for everything herself.

 Grace is in good company.
 Many college freshmen have struggled with exactly the same issues.
-When asked what she would say to her freshman self, Grace shared these thoughts:
+Here are Grace's thoughts on what she would say to her freshman self:

 - Time management is key.
 "As a freshman, you will want to do it all and experience as much as you can but you have to consider your responsibilities first.
 You don’t want to wake up at exam time and realize that you are really behind.”

 - Get involved.
-“I joined a couple of clubs and that was a good way to meet people outside of the people you meet at orientation, and it’s a great way to get to know some upper classmen.”
+“I joined a couple of clubs.
+That was a good way to meet people outside of the people you meet at orientation.
+It’s a great way to get to know some upperclassmen.”